-Wrinkles are simply folds and creases in the skin.
+Wrinkles are folds and creases in the skin.
 Unfortunately, we develop more and more wrinkles as we age.
 Curses can be heard worldwide each morning as men and women inspect their faces in the mirror for this sign of aging.
 A number of factors contribute to the formation of wrinkles and the appearance of aging.

 Of all of these, the single greatest contributor is sun damage.
 Sun damage causes wrinkles, dilated blood vessels, texture changes and uneven color over the surface of the skin.
 We are unable to change our ancestry; however, we can prevent many of the signs of aging, by wearing sunscreen with an SPF of 45 or greater on a regular basis.

 The first step in improving the look of aging skin is to stay out of the sun as much as possible.
 When you are in the sun, protect your skin with sunscreens and protective clothing.
 To reduce the signs of aging there are many choices including medicated creams, which in the early stages reduce fine wrinkles and smooth out colour and texture changes.
 Later, more aggressive therapy like laser resurfacing is necessary to correct these changes.

 Medicated Creams: A combination of tretinoin, glycolic acid, hydroquinone and/or Kojic acid in creams, when used over a long period of time, may help to clarify the skin, even out irregularities in pigmentation, decrease wrinkles, soften fine scars, and generally improve the complexion.
 The use of these creams is a foundation for skin care and is often recommended in combination with other resurfacing methods.